stackrox/actions/README.md

 ```

 A Github action will create a short version, in this example `v1`, or move the `v1` tag to your new tag.

+## Setting up git hooks

+There is currently one pre-push git hook that runs actionlint.
+To use the pre-push git hook you must
+install actionlint and run `git config core.hooksPath ./githooks/` in the root of this repository.